timofeysie/redux-typescript-example/README.md

 In [Part 1: Redux Overview and Concepts](https://redux.js.org/tutorials/essentials/part-1-overview-concepts), there is an overview of Redux and the key concepts of State Management, Immutability, Terminology and Data Flow.

 The next page [Redux App Structure](https://redux.js.org/tutorials/essentials/part-2-app-structure) goes over the classic counter app which I have discussed previously in my blog for Angular, but not React.

+In [Part 3: Basic Redux Data Flow](https://redux.js.org/tutorials/essentials/part-3-data-flow) they start showing how to build a small social media feed app.
+This will be covered in another blog post where I apply Typescript and TDD to that process.

+This article is about parts 1 & 2 as they provide the foundation for the next parts.

 ### The Counter example